interrogator/corpkit/doc_interrogate.md

 The best source of information on CoreNLP's dependency relationships is the [Stanford Dependencies manual](http://nlp.stanford.edu/software/dependencies_manual.pdf).

-#### Dependency queries
+### Choosing what to search

 When writing queries for dependencies, you can either use Regular Expressions or a list of words.
-To write a list, use square brackets and commas:
+To use a list, either use the `Schemes` &rarr; `Wordlists` feature, or simply write our a list manually, using square brackets and commas:

 > `[cat,dog,fish]`